Wells Fargo: A cautionary tale

-Based on this pattern, we can not only predict the depth and duration of crisis events.
+Based on this pattern, we can not only predict the depth and duration of reputational shocks.
 Now we also can classify the severity, in much the same way we categorize the power of an earthquake or the strength of a hurricane or tornado.
-Here are the categories of a PR crisis event:
+Here are the categories of a long-tail business shock:

-Consumer Shock: A significant shift in perceptions about news people heard or saw
+Consumer: A significant shift in perceptions about news people read or heard about

 A footnote.
 In PR, virtually any cycle of negative news is categorized as a crisis.
-For companies, causes and campaigns, a crisis should denote lasting strategic impacts on sales or support.
-In economic terms, news that moves the needle on perceptions is called a news shock.
+For companies, causes and campaigns, a crisis should denote lasting strategic impacts on customer sales, or support from donors and voters.
+News that moves the needle on perceptions, sales and earnings can be categorized as a shock.
 Anything less than that is just a negative news cycle.
 Not a shock.
 Certainly not a crisis.

 End in sight?

 As this blog is being written, Wells Fargo is entering Year Seven of its crisis.
 U.S. regulators and legislators seem to be losing their patience.
-The bank has been the target of numerous additional enforcement actions in recent years, and U.S. Sen. Elizabeth Warren in September 2021 urged regulators to break up the bank, citing a new finding that the bank could not fix "significant deficiencies" in its home mortgage business.
+The bank has been the target of numerous additional enforcement actions in recent years, and U.S. Sen. Elizabeth Warren continues to urge regulators to break up the bank, citing a new finding that the bank could not fix "significant deficiencies" in its home mortgage business.

 Still, consumer recall of news about Wells Fargo -- the negative buzz -- has faded gradually.
 Is an end in sight?
-If the trajectory of the current trend line holds, the bank’s reputation is on track to return to pre-crisis levels sometime in mid-2023, assuming Wells Fargo can stay out of the news.
+If the trajectory of the current trend line holds, the bank’s reputation is on had been on track to return to a net-neutral level sometime in mid-2025 -- assuming Wells Fargo could stay out of the news until then.